Stripe Joins Forces with Orum to Advance Real-Time Payment Infrastructure

 Founded in 2019, Orum has developed products that facilitate instant transfers and rapid bank authentication.
 Its platform supports multiple U.S. payment rails including ACH, RTP, and FedNow, enabling businesses to accelerate disbursements and reduce transaction latency.

-Real-Time Payment Expansion Through Acquisition
+Real-Time Payment Expansion Through Strategic Team Integration

 Orum’s core platform offers bank account verification and payment initiation via a single application programming interface (API).
 Its flagship verification product claims full U.S. coverage and processes account validation in seconds.
 This function addresses a long-standing bottleneck in digital finance—slow or unreliable account confirmation, which can delay funds availability or increase fraud risk.